Certificate│9 Credits│Fond du Lac Campus│Fall Term

 After just 16 weeks, start a rewarding career as a nail artist with the Nail Tech Program at Moraine Park Technical College’s nail tech school.

 Begin a successful career in the growing nail service industry!
-A career as a nail technician, also called a nail artist or manicurist, is a perfect fit for those who enjoy working with people, have an artistic eye for detail and appreciate the importance of proper hand and foot care.
+A career as a nail technician, also called a nail artist or manicurist, is a perfect fit for those who enjoy working with people, have an artistic eye for detail, have customer service skills and appreciate the importance of proper hand and foot care.

 Nail Technician program students are prepared to take the Wisconsin NIC Manicurist Licensing Exam and upon graduation begin working as a nail technician.